onlyquake/xonotic-wiki/Mapping-Setup.md

 ### Step 6: Setting up NetRadiant

 When you first start up radiant it may ask where the engine path is.
 Simply, point it to the xonotic install location.
-Then NetRadaint should start,and the lower right pane should have lists of texture packs.
+Then NetRadiant should start,and the lower right pane should have lists of texture packs.
 If there are no texture packs, then refer back to step 4.

 \<\< [Introduction](mapping-Introduction) | [NetRadiant](mapping-NetRadiant) \>\>